MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOStorageEntity.md

 ## SYNOPSIS

 Tenant properties allow tenant administrators to add properties in the app catalog that can be read by various SharePoint Framework components.
 Because tenant properties are stored in the tenant app catalog, you must provide the tenant app catalog site collection URL or the site collection app catalog URL in the following cmdlets.
-This cmdLet is used to remove a value in the property bag.
+This cmdlet is used to remove a value in the property bag.

 ## SYNTAX